ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 ### What are the disadvantages of Abbey?

 - Unlike Terraform or OpenTofu, Abbey has no free local version.
 Companies with more than twenty users need to pay for the service.
-- You can manage access only through the Abbey website.
-If the Abbey site goes offline, you will no longer be able to manage your access through it.
-While waiting for the site to return, you will have to make Terraform configuration changes manually.
+- You add another dependency to your infrastructure.
+However, you're not locked into Abbey.
+You can always make changes to the Terraform configuration manually.

-You aren't locked into the service, however.
-If you wish to stop using Abbey, you can unlink your Abbey account from your GitHub repository and return to managing your users manually with Terraform or AWS alone.
-Running `terraform state pull` will download your state file from Abbey, like any remote server.
+If you ever want to stop using Abbey, you can simply unlink your Abbey account from your GitHub repository and return to managing your users manually with Terraform or AWS alone.

+Running `terraform state pull` will download your state file from Abbey, like any remote server, so it's easy to try it out and see if it works for you without committing upfront.

 <!-- ### What are the alternatives to Abbey for access governance?